 In addition, over the seven years since DPC first set out its thinking on the development of cruise facilities in Dublin Port, a number of challenging issues have emerged which need to be resolved before DPC would proceed.
 These issues include air quality in Dublin and the appetite of the City to host a large cruise tourism business.
 The Masterplan has two linked objectives.
 Firstly, it seeks to provide capacity for growth in cargo volumes up to 2040 and, in doing this, to bring Dublin Port to its ultimate capacity.
 Secondly, it seeks to re-integrate the Port with the City.

 The cruise consultation paper seeks the views of stakeholders on the proposed development to ensure that it would not compromise or undermine the Masterplan’s objective to re-integrate the Port with the City.
-Subject to the outcome of this consultation process, the next step for DPC will be to raise the finance required for the proposed development by way of a concession agreement with a cruise operator or operators.

 The consultation document, the Indecon Cost Benefit Analysis report and the Fáilte Ireland report on cruise passenger expenditure are all available to download here: